The Hebrew Synagogue – Abertillery

 img_20161121_0001-copy-copyThe Ceremony of the laying of the Foundation Stones.

-On Wednesday 16th of November 1910, the ceremony of the laying of the foundation stones took place.
-The synagogue had nearly been completed (as seen on the image left in front of Gelli Crug School, behind Tillery Street as seen bottom left) and at a large gathering the members who attended were as follows – Messrs Isaac Samuel J.P.
+On Friday 18th of November 1910, the South Wales Gazette reported on the foundation stone laying ceremony at the Abertillery Synagogue on the previous Wednesday the 16th of November 1910.
+The synagogue had nearly been completed (as seen on the image left in front of Gelli Crug School, behind Tillery Street as seen bottom left) and at a large gathering the members who attended during the ceremony were as follows – Messrs Isaac Samuel J.P.
 (Hon President of the Building Fund) of Cardiff; Mr J. Simons (Chairman); Messrs Harry Harris and Harry Simons (Secretaries); Rev D. Hurstein and H. Jerevitch; Mrs Samuels of Cardiff; Mrs Jacobs of Abertillery; Mesrs J. Podgur, M Davidson and N. Abraham of Brynmawr; Messrs W. Goldblat and Ben Roskin of Abercarn; Mr Weselman of Ebbw Vale; Messrs Jacobs, J. Falkman and Levi of Llanhilleth; Messrs Tanner and Michaelson of Cardiff; and A. D. Roskin of Ebbw Vale along with others unreported.

 After the service, conducted by Rev H. Jerevitch and Rev D. Hurstein the congregation assembled at the entrance where Mrs Samuels of Cardiff performed the stone laying ceremony.
 She was presented with a beautiful bouquet by Miss Caplin of Blackpool and a silver trowel by Mrs Simons on behalf of the members of the congregation.
 The inscription on the trowel read – “Presented by the members of the Abertillery congregation to Mrs Isaac Samuels in commemoration of the laying of the foundation stone.
 November 16th 1910, Keshon 5671”.
 After the ceremony tea was taken in the schoolroom.